JarnaChao09/EECE5183-Compiler/README.md

 There are currently two options to get the correct LLVM version:
 1. Compile Crystal from source at [the GitHub](https://github.com/crystal-lang/crystal) using the correct LLVM version.
 2. Pour from an old Homebrew/Linuxbrew formula to recieve the correct built binary.

+## Getting the right Crystal

+### Requirements
+- To install Crystal using the second method detailed above, [Homebrew/Linuxbrew](https://brew.sh/) will be required.

+1. Retrieve the correct brew formula for Crystal 1.11.2.
+This can be done using `curl -o crystal.rb https://raw.githubusercontent.com/Homebrew/homebrew-core/6d066d262ae406852eb4b0b6f25f820a14c8d76c/Formula/c/crystal.rb`
+2. Install using `brew install --formula crystal.rb`
+3. Verify that the correct version of Crystal has been installed with `crystal --version`.
+The output should show Crystal 1.11.2 and LLVM 17.0.6.
+4. Export `$(brew --prefix)/lib` as the environment variables `CRYSTAL_LIBRARY_PATH` and `CRYSTAL_LIBRARY_RPATH`.
+This will allow for Crystal to correctly link against LLVM and its other dependencies (such as libevent).
+5. Verify that crystal is picking up on the correct environment variables with `crystal env`.

+> These installation steps were tested on an Ubuntu WSL2 instance, mileage may vary depending.

 ## Development